PJ Dick Innovation Fund: Faculty Grants Program

 Eligibility & Schedule

-Funding is available to all full-time Carnegie Mellon Architecture faculty.
 Up to $80,000 in project support and $20,000 in teaching support will be distributed each year.

-Request for Proposals: To be announced fall 2024
+Request for Proposals: Announced October 2024

-Submission Deadline: November 1, 2024 at 5:00pm ET
+Submission Deadline: Monday, November 25, 2024, at 11:59pm ET

 Award Decision: Announced early January 2025